Prickly Ash Bark

 Safety & interactions

-- prickly ash bark consumed in traditional beverage or flavoring amounts has a long track record, though formal safety studies are lacking
+Prickly ash bark used in modest traditional or flavoring amounts has a long track record, though formal safety studies are lacking.
+The considerations that recur concern the numbing sensation, the coumarin content, concentrated products, and plant-family allergy:

-- concentrated extracts and tinctures carry higher alkylamide exposure than simple bark preparations
+• Concentrated extracts and tinctures: these carry higher alkylamide exposure than simple bark preparations and represent a different profile from traditional or culinary use.

 Who should be cautious